-On page 7 we run through skills minister Gillian Keegan's recent announcement that the first of the new qualifications will still go ahead in September, despite concerns over the disruption the coronavirus pandemic has caused placement.
-How have the first 50 colleges set to deliver the qualifications overcome the challenge of finding enough employers to take on a student for at least 315 hours over the duration of their programme?
-We spoke to several of them to find out.
+On page 7 we run through skills minister Gillian Keegan's recent announcement that the first of the new qualifications will still go ahead in September, despite concerns over the disruption the coronavirus pandemic has caused.

 The same page also provides all the information you need to know about the transition programme that has been developed by the Association of Colleges to ensure a 'pipeline' of T-level students.